VisActor/VTable/docs/assets/demo/en/data-analysis/pivot-analysis-sort-indicator.md

 # Pivot analysis table is sorted by indicator value

 The pivot table is sorted according to the dimension value of a certain dimension.
 SortRules can be configured in dataConfig.
 Multiple sorting rules can be configured.
 The one configured first has a higher priority.
-In this example, the indicators indicator is configured with sort:true, which will display a sort icon in the header cell of the indicator name.
-Click to sort by indicator value.
+In this example, the indicators indicator is configured with sort:true, which will display a sort icon in the header cell that displays the indicator name.
+Click the icon to sort by indicator value.

 ## Key Configurations